kubeflow/community/wg-training/charter.md

 ## Scope

-WG Training covers developing, deploying, and operating training jobs on Kubeflow.
+WG Training focuses on the development, deployment, and operation of distributed AI workloads on Kubernetes.
+It covers the entire model development lifecycle, including pre-training, post-training (such as LLM fine-tuning), hyperparameter optimization, reinforcement learning, and other techniques required to build, train, and run AI models at scale.

 ### In scope

 #### Code, Binaries and Services

-- APIs used for running distributed training jobs (e.g., TFJob API)
+- APIs used for running distributed training jobs (e.g., TrainJob, TrainingRuntime APIs)
+- APIs used for running hyperparameter tuning jobs (e.g. OptimizationJob APIs)
-- Tools and documentation to aid in ecosystem tool interoperability around distributed training jobs (e.g., TFJob CRD/Controller)
+- Tools and documentation to aid in ecosystem tool interoperability around Trainer APIs

 #### Cross-cutting and Externally Facing Processes

 - Coordinating with WG Pipeline to make sure distributed training jobs can interact well with pipelines
-- Coordinating with release teams to ensure that the distributed training features can be released properly
+- Coordinating with Kubeflow Distribution Committee to ensure that the Kubeflow Trainer can be deployed as part of distribution
-- Coordinating with WG AutoML to integrate with AutoML systems (e.g. Katib)
+- Coordinating with WG ML Experience to make sure Trainer is well integrated with Kubeflow SDK

 ### Out of scope

-- APIs used for running inference/serving tasks (this falls under the purview of WG Serving).
+- Development of Kubeflow SDK (this falls under the purview of WG ML Experience).

 ## Roles and Organization Management